 The $30 Belkin energy monitor device I used to run the experiment will pay itself off in about 4 months.
 Every month after is positive ROI.
-Update: the Belkin is no longer available, but the Kill-a-Watt energy monitor is highly rated and recommended.
+Update: the Belkin is no longer available, but the similar Kill-a-Watt energy monitor is highly rated and recommended.
 And there is also the TP Link Smart Plug with Energy Monitoring, which monitors energy use, but does it through its app, and it also dubs as a smart plug with wifi that you can control from anywhere.

 I’ve also started sharing the device with family members so that they can realize cost savings.
 Friends are next.
 Then I will sell it for almost what I bought it for and someone else can continue the cycle.